 - $4.95 per trade if you do less than 30 trades per quarter

-This is a bargain because many other brokers charge around $10 or more per trade.
-So even if you’re a light trader you can save a couple hundred bucks a quarter to invest in more stocks.
+This is a bargain.
+Many other brokers charge around $10 or more per trade.
+So even if you’re a light trader you can save a couple hundred bucks a quarter.
+This means more money to invest in more stocks.
 And more money to earn compound interest with.

 Here are their current fee prices on bonds and options.